SteeltoeOSS/Documentation/docs/docs/v4/management/httpexchanges.md

 The Steeltoe HTTP Exchanges endpoint provides the ability to view the last several requests sent to your application.

-When you activate this endpoint, an `IHttpExchangesRepository` implementation is registered, which stores HTTP request/response information in memory.
+When you activate this endpoint, HTTP request/response information is captured and stored in memory.
 This endpoint provides access to that information.

 ## Configure Settings